Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 ### Code

 -   [Arcode Code](https://youtu.be/6RcpEhI7BAw) : For hamburger navigation bar.
-Code was modified to better fit my needs using only CSS and to create a hamburger menu which centerd itself .
+Code has been modified to better fit my needs using only CSS and to create a hamburger menu which centered itself .
 Tutorial Found [Here](https://youtu.be/6RcpEhI7BAw)

 ### Content

--   All content was written by the developer.
+-   All content has been written by the developer.

--   Colors for the site were chosen based on color properties described [here](http://www.colour-affects.co.uk/psychological-properties-of-colours).
-The color green was chosen based on the brand USP 'Balance' while supporting colors were based on the combinations suggested by [colorcombos](https://www.colorcombos.com).
+-   Colors for the site has been chosen based on color properties described [here](http://www.colour-affects.co.uk/psychological-properties-of-colours).
+The color green has been chosen based on the brand USP 'Balance' while supporting colors have been based on the combinations suggested by [colorcombos](https://www.colorcombos.com).

 ### Media

--   All images were sourced from [Pexels](https://www.pexels.com) and [Unsplash](https://www.unsplash.com)
+-   All images has been sourced from [Pexels](https://www.pexels.com) and [Unsplash](https://www.unsplash.com)

-- Screen Shots were sourced from [AmIresponsive](http://ami.responsivedesign.is/)
+- Screen Shots has been sourced from [AmIresponsive](http://ami.responsivedesign.is/)

 ### Inspiring Websites:
 - [YogaJournal](https://www.yogajournal.com/)